Diploma of Graphic Design

 Intake dates

-Please note, this diploma course is split into three study blocks.
-Below are the key dates for the next three study block 1 intakes we have available.
+Please note, this diploma course is split into 12 month study blocks.
+Below are the key dates for the next three intakes we have available.

 Study block 1: